camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 ## Task Listener Event Lifecycle

-The execution of Task Listeners is dependant on the order of firing of the following task-related events:
+The execution of Task Listeners is dependent on the order of firing of the following task-related events:

 The **create** event fires when the task has been created and all task properties are set.
 No other task-related event will be fired before the *create* event.
-The event leaves us to inspect all properties of the task when we receive the create listener.
+The event allows us to inspect all properties of the task when we receive it in the create listener.

-The **update** event occurs when a task property (ex. assignee, owner, priority, etc.) on an already created task is changed.
+The **update** event occurs when a task property (e.g. assignee, owner, priority, etc.) on an already created task is changed.
 Note that the initial setting of properties when a task is created does not fire an update event (the task is being created).
 This also means that the *update* event will always occur after a *create* event has already occurred.

-The **assignment** event specifically tracks the changes of the Task `assignee` property.
+The **assignment** event specifically tracks the changes of the Task's `assignee` property.
 The event may be fired on two occasions:

-1. When a task with an `assignee` explicitly defined in the process definition, has been created.
+1. When a task with an `assignee` explicitly defined in the process definition has been created.
 In this case, the *assignment* event will be fired after the *create* event.
-1. When an already created task is assigned, i.e. the Task `assignee` property is changed.
+1. When an already created task is assigned, i.e. the Task's `assignee` property is changed.
 In this case, the *assignment* event will follow the *update* event since changing the `assignee` property results in an updated task.